 - Is an increased trend in one key phrase still dwarfed by more important ones?
 Always look for context.

-- Researching weddings for #9, I encountered a drastic increase in YouTube trends for weddings during the summer of 2017 – far greater than in previous summers – which almost quadrupled previous interest.
+- Researching weddings for #8, I encountered a drastic increase in YouTube trends for weddings during the summer of 2017 – far greater than in previous summers – which almost quadrupled previous interest.
 Further research couldn’t identify a specific keyword, except to show a drastic increase in wedding interest in South Asia.
 This geographically-driven trend is a great example of a unique insight that comes from the never-ending search for understanding context.

 The key is sticking with your queries until you find the insights – even if they aren’t always obvious.